rakuda04/ITDer/README.md

 2. During setup, you will be prompted to configure the server's API endpoint the default value is ```http://localhost:8000``` but you can change the api endpoint depending on your configuration.

+## Limitations
+- The supervised model (Random Forest) uses fixed weights from CERT training and is not retrained or fine-tuned on local data.
+- Local scoring is validated against a synthetic population, not real labeled local users actual detection accuracy on genuine insider behavior is untested (due to lack of data availability).